 Although the audio lessons aren’t terribly exciting, they’re pretty good and balance grammar, speaking, and culture very well.
 I personally prefer the audio lessons of JapanesePod101, but that’s better as a supplemental tool to a more structured plan.

-There’s a fair amount lacking, for example, some reading exercises would fit in very well with the writing lessons.
+There’s a fair amount lacking with Rocket Japanese, for example, some reading exercises would fit in very well with the writing lessons.
 Instead, users would probably want to use an app like LingQ to get more reading practice or Skritter for extra writing practice.

 I dislike their focus on memorization exercises and the fact that reviewing previously learned vocabulary isn’t more naturally incorporated into the lessons.

 Although Rocket Japanese is very far from being perfect, it’s more balanced than other Japanese courses I’ve come across.

 Rocket Japanese, isn’t as good with the grammar and written language as those courses but is far better for developing oral communication skills.

 On the opposite side of the spectrum, Pimsleur is great for improving your speaking skills, but mostly ignores grammar and the written language.

 Again, Rocket Japanese won’t get you speaking as well as Pimsleur but does far better with the non-speaking parts of the language.

 From my perspective, Rocket Japanese doesn’t excel in any one area but is fairly good in a lot of different areas.
 This makes it one of the most complete Japanese courses I’ve come across.